United Arab Emirates VAT Guide for Businesses

 No matter where you live or where your online business is based — if you have customers in the United Arab Emirates, you gotta follow Emirati VAT rules.
 That’s what this guide is for!
 This guide includes everything you need to know about digital tax laws in the United Arab Emirates, whether your customers live in Dubai or Arada.

-First let’s confirm what you’re trying to sell in United Arab Emirates.
+First, let’s confirm what you’re trying to sell in the United Arab Emirates.
 Are you selling digital products?

 A digital product is any product that’s stored, delivered, and used in an electronic format.
 These are goods or services that the customer receives via email, by downloading them from the Internet, or through logging into a website.

-You’re probably consuming and using digital products all day long, whether or not you realize it.
+You’re probably consuming and using digital products all day long, whether you realize it.
 Here are some common ones on the market today: